AndrewAnnex/SpiceyPy/docs/sclk.rst

       sclkdp = scencd( sc, clkstr )

-encodes the SCLK string `clkstr' as the double precision value `sclkdp'.
+encodes the SCLK string 'clkstr' as the double precision value 'sclkdp'.
 Encoded SCLK values can be converted to strings using the code fragment

 .. code-block:: python